-Your Directors have pleasure in presenting the 49th AnnualReport on the business operations and financial performance of the Company along with theStandalone and Consolidated Audited Balance Sheet and Statement of Profit & Loss for the year ended 31 March2017.
+Your Directors have pleasure in presenting the 49th AnnualReport on the business operations and financial performance of the Company along with theStandalone and Consolidated Audited Balance Sheet and Statement of Profit & Loss forthe year ended 31st March 2021.

 (Rs. in Crores)

 |Revenue from operations ||2435.36 ||2173.63 ||1689.49 ||1754.77 |

 |Profit before Financial Charges Depreciation Tax & ||414.39 ||340.40 ||284.67 ||268.37 |

 |Profit before Financial Charges Depreciation & Tax ||414.39 ||328.41 ||284.67 ||256.38 |

 |Less: Financial Charges ||17.68 ||13.00 ||8.68 ||8.14 |

 |Less: Depreciation ||72.87 ||59.04 ||32.53 ||33.09 |